catenax-ng/catenax-ng.github.io/docs/internal/naming-convention.md

 - How to handle teams which:
   - Requests more than one repository.
 How to identify those repos?
   - Or shall be a seperate product (team) created for this purpose?
-- Add our open topics here
+- Add your open topics here

 ## General